Ransomware tops U.S. cyber priorities, Homeland secretary says | Technology

 Ransomware tops U.S. cyber priorities, Homeland secretary says

-Mayorkas' feed cut out due to a technical glitch before he could provide further information on DHS' plans.
-DHS did not immediately reply with further details about what the agency's plans were for addressing the issue.
+Mayorkas said the government would seek to disrupt not just those that launched ransomware operations but also "the marketplaces that enable them."
+It was not immediately clear which marketplaces Mayorkas was referring to, but ransom-seeking cybercriminals make heavy use of digital currency exchanges to collect payments from victims.
+Some also rely on underground marketplaces to help spread their malicious software.
 Earlier in his address, Mayorkas laid out an ambitious role for the Cybersecurity and Infrastructure Security Agency (CISA), which is DHS' cyber arm.
 He said the agency would "quarterback" the U.S. government's digital defenses and serve as a "trusted interlocutor" between business executives and public servants.

 "It is clearly best positioned to be the tip of the spear and the front door for the U.S. government's engagement with industry on cybersecurity," he said.